g3muse/CSharp-Terminal-Commands/README.md

 # CSharp-Terminal-Commands
-Run Terminal commands using C#
+Use C# to run Terminal commands